 Posted on April 15 2015

-It is regularly drunk in Central America, Ecuador, Colombia and Peru.
+It is regularly drunk in Mexico, Central America, Ecuador, Colombia and Peru.
 It goes by different names in these countries: chocolate, chocolate de mesa, tableta, tablilla, pastilla, pasta de cacao or barras de chocolate.
 Soon after the Spanish colonized Mexico, and learned to make drinking chocolate, they colonized the Philippines and transported the cacao drinking culture there.
 You can find it there under the name tablea or tableya.
 It is not known or drunk in Brazil, Argentina, Chile, Uruguay, or Paraguay.
 Since the product has gained popularity in English speaking countries, you can find it under the name Mexican hot chocolate or drinking chocolate.
 For simplicity, I will refer to the solid mix as Mexican Chocolate (MC), and the actual drink made with the mix as Mexican hot chocolate (MHC).

 If you want to experience the most authentic cacao drink, the one that was invented thousands of years ago, you should mix ground cacao with water and serve it lukewarm.
 You might add ground corn, achiote, or vanilla.
-What we now consider MC is a more modern recipe that became popular when the Spanish arrived to Mexico with milk, sugar, cinnamon, and the desire to consume it hot.
+What we now consider Mexican chocolate is a more modern recipe that became popular when the Spanish arrived to Mexico, bringing with them milk, sugar, cinnamon, and the desire to consume it hot.
 It wasn’t until the late 1500’s, 3,500 years after the drink was discovered, that the recipe was altered.
 The Spanish began to grind cacao with sugar, cinnamon, nuts, anise, or sesame seeds, removing the corn and other native ingredients.
 Currently, many indigenous communities in Oaxaca, Tabasco, Chiapas, Guatemala, Belize, Peru, and Panama only drink it with water and ground corn.
 There are hundreds of recipes of drinking chocolates in the Americas, to see the top 5 cacao drinks of Mexico visit my post here.

 Metate.
-Before the Spanish arrived to the Americas, people only used metates to prepare foods, including the mix for cacao drinks.
+Before the Spanish arrived to the Americas, people only used metates to prepare meals, including the mix for cacao drinks.
 The word metate comes from metlatl, a word from the Aztec language, Náhuatl.
-This rock slab still remains a great tool for making MC.
-Many women still use this to make daily meals.
+This rock slab still remains a great tool for making Mexican chocolate.
+Many women still use this to prepare daily meals.
 My mother used it daily for 20 years to grind corn to make tortillas.
 If you are wealthier, you have a metate for every use – one for cacao, one for corn, one for chile, one for rice (horchata), etc. But most women only have one, given to them on their wedding day.
 I was lucky enough to inherit my mother’s metate, given to her in 1957 and my grandmother’s metate, given to her in 1930.

 Finished metates, molcajetes (front round ones), and molino wheels (bottom right) at a market in Oaxaca.

 Here I am grinding cacao while Reyna grinds the cinnamon.
+Cinnamon is strong spice and will leave residue on the metate, this is why it's nice to have several.

 Molinillo.
 Molinillos are wooden whisks created for the single purpose of mixing and creating froth in cacao drinks.
 An ancient tool that is thought to create a foam that when drunk, will bring wisdom and power- the foam carrying oxygen into the body.
 This tool is sometimes passed down from mother to daughter but it is usual for every woman to get her own new molinillo.
 In Mexico, Ecuador, Guatemala, and Peru they are made entirely from wood and in Colombia it is a combination of wood and metal.
 Most molinillos are made entirely from one piece of wood and are considered pieces of art.
 These are still handmade by small craftsmen throughout Latin America.
 In Náhuatl it is called a chicolli.

 Chocolatero.
 A chocolatero is a specially created vessel with the sole purpose of mixing or frothing the cacao drink.
-In Mexico it is usually orange clay or painted green, and in Colombia they have a famous design made from metal.
+In Mexico it is usually orange clay or painted green, and in Colombia they have a famous design made from aluminum.
 The important design component is that the bottom be wide enough to allow you to whisk and that it be tall enough to avoid spilling.

 This is a 6 foot chocolatero in Manizales, Colombia on the Casa Luker cacao farm.